StacyKioko/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 6-create_local_variable : BEST="School" : The script creates a new local variable

 Task 7-create_global_variable : export BEST="School" : The script creates a new global variable

+Task 8-true_knowledge : echo "$((TRUEKNOWLEDGE+=128))" : The script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.